MaterSim/AtomisticSimulation/lectures/lec_02.md

-# Week 2: Thermostat under the NVT ensemble
+# 2 Thermostat under the NVT ensemble

 ## 2.1 Moltivation
 ### 2.1.1 The limitation of NVE ensemble